 The poor farmer bowed and thanked the wise man and returned home to relay what the wise man had told him.
 Being that the order came from the wise man, the wife said nothing and complied.
 Within a week, there were chickens racing around the house, getting into the food; laying eggs in very inappropriate places; and spreading their filth everywhere.
 After what she considered a fair try at this advice the wife ran screaming from the house and told her husband, “You simply have to go back to the wise man.
 The house is certainly no bigger.
 The chickens are everywhere!
 Things could not be worse!
 I cannot stand this anymore!”

 Again the poor farmer trudged up the mountain and asked the wise man for better advice.
 The wise man, thought a few minutes and said, “Leave the chickens in the house, but bring in the pigs from the sty.”
 Thinking this strange, he returned and relayed the new strategy to his wife.
 Shaking her head, she complied, hoping that soon her house would be bigger.

-In less than a week later, the poor wife ran screaming from the house.
+Less than a week later, the poor wife ran screaming from the house.
 The chickens were still doing what they had done before.
-Now there were pigs chasing around in the house, laying about on the floor, sleeping, and sticking their noses into every piece of food around.
+Now there were pigs chasing around in the house, laying about on the floor, sleeping, and sticking their noses into every container of food around.
 “You must go back to the wise man,” she ordered, “Things are even worse!
 I cannot stand these pigs and chickens all over my house for another day!”

 The farmer meandered up the mountain, wondering what the wise man might suggest this time.
 The new order was one he certainly had not expected.
 The wise man told the farmer, “Move your cow from the field into the house.”
 With great dread, the farmer hesitated to go back home, but it was, after all, what the wise man had suggested.
 So the cow was brought into the house.